Columbus Supply Chain Management Schools

 Students in the Columbus, OH, area have degree and certificate options when it comes to studying supply chain management.
 This article focuses on required courses for undergraduate and/or graduate programs at three colleges that are all within a 50-minute drive of the city's center.
 A table is provided to allow for comparison of key facts and figures for each school as well.

-- Ohio State University was ranked among the top 60 national public universities by U.S. News & World Report in 2016 and is one of the largest universities in the country.
-Just five miles from downtown Columbus, it offers bachelor's, master's and doctoral degrees focused on logistics.
+- Ohio State University was ranked among the top 60 national public universities by U.S. News & World Report in 2019 and is one of the largest universities in the country.
+Just five miles from downtown Columbus, it offers undergraduate and graduate degrees focused on logistics.

 - Situated roughly 46 miles from central Columbus, Clark State Community College is located in Springfield, Ohio, and also offers associate's degree and certificate programs in the field.